touch2shop/cassandra-elasticsearch-sync/README.md

 Synchronization is also idempotent and fault tolerant.
 This means that running the service with the same data more than once will produce exactly the same results.

+The purpose of this project was to present an example on how to synchronize data between major NoSQL databases.
+Most of the code and the techniques shown here can be easily leveraged to synchronize other databases as well.

 REQUIREMENTS
 ------------